MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 1. Enter the following cmdlet to connect to the admin center for SharePoint online **Enter**

     ```powershell
-     Connect-SPOService -Url https://WWLxZZZZZZ-admin.sharepoint.com -Credential admin@WWLxZZZZZZ.onmicrosoft.com
+     Connect-SPOService -Url https://<WWLxZZZZZZ>-admin.sharepoint.com -Credential admin@<WWLxZZZZZZ>.onmicrosoft.com
     ```

-    >**Note:** Be sure to update where ZZZZZZ.
+    >**Note:** Be sure to update ZZZZZZ.
 ZZZZZZ is your unique tenant ID provided by your lab hosting provider.

 1. Login with the MOD Administrator password provided by your lab hosting provider